rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 8. In the **Executable Name** box, type in a name for the executable say `dmsexecutable`
 {{% notice info %}}
-The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9], hypen - and underscore _ character, and must not begin with a digit.
+The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and underscore _ character, and must not begin with a digit.
 {{% /notice %}}
 9. Select **Git** for **Executable Type**.